aaaeide/mixcloud-uploader/README.md

-Baseline for React-prosjekter – satt opp sånn jeg liker å ha ting.
-Stikkord:

-- Streng Typescript
-- Eslint og Prettier med AirBnB Styleguide
-  - Sjekk linting med `npm run lintcheck` (for CI)
-  - Fiks det som autofikses kan med `npm run lintfix`
-- Absolute imports fra `src`
+# mixcloud-uploader

+PoC.
 Todo:
+- [ ] Fetch rundown information for one or more studio bookings via the Radio Revolt REST API
+- [ ] Generate tracklist according to the MixCloud API spec
+- [ ] Add show name, picture, description and mp3 file

-- [ ] CI/CD config baseline for CircleCI/GitHub Actions/...?
+- [ ] Generate HTTP POST according to MC spec
-- [ ] Backend m Express
+- [ ] Setup MixCloud Auth
-- [ ] Docker
+- [ ] Actually publish the thing